What has Florence Pugh said about breakup with Zach Braff as former couple reunite?

 “But it’s my life and I’m not doing anything to please people or to make it a better headline or story.
 I want to also be a person!” she said at the time.

-Amid speculation that the pair was no longer together, Pugh confirmed that she and Braff had broken up in August 2022, with the actress revealing at the time that she “automatically gets a lumpy throat when I talk about it”.
+Amid speculation that the pair was no longer together, Pugh confirmed that she and Braff had broken up in August 2022, also revealing at the time that she “automatically gets a lumpy throat when I talk about it”.

 However, despite the couple’s breakup, Pugh has continued to express her support for Braff.